 As an old autodidact, I have come to believe that when a person’s curiosity is compelling, and his or her attention is focused enough, tapping into universal knowledge and understanding occurs quite spontaneously.
 Those whose wisdom and creativity have been celebrated throughout history have often described their source of inspiration as an experience of whole-cloth immediacy.
 I propose that this natural, wholistic, and convenient method of learning can be, for some, richer and more satisfying than the alternative methods currently available through institutions that sometimes confuse training with education.

-As for myself, I can say now, over a decade and a half after the commencement of this process, that patterns have become a part of my everyday life; they are never not hovering around me.
+As for myself, I can say now, nearly two decades after the commencement of this process, that patterns have become a part of my everyday life; they are never not hovering around me.
 I have developed a great respect for the art of questioning, and I have learned to linger longer in that wondrous state between sleeping and waking, from which my questions’ answers often arise.

 As I share with you my artistic process of downloading impressions and fitting them together in puzzle-like fashion, I hope you will consider my blog site as you would an abstract painting; you may make your own account of what is presented here.
 No claim is made that this work of art represents advanced scholarship in comparative religion.
 Creation stories are respectfully scrutinized here to honor their exquisite awareness as time capsules across the millennia, discreetly carrying the keys to perennial mysteries.
 I invite you to expand on the ideas evoked by my descriptions.